awsdocs/aws-lambda-developer-guide/sample-apps/list-manager/README.md

     $ git clone git@github.com:awsdocs/aws-lambda-developer-guide.git
     $ cd aws-lambda-developer-guide/sample-apps/list-manager

-Run `create-bucket.sh` to create a new bucket for deployment artifacts.
-Or, if you already have a bucket, replace `MY_BUCKET` in `deploy.sh` with the name of an existing bucket.
+Run `1-create-bucket.sh` to create a new bucket for deployment artifacts.
+Or, if you already have a bucket, rename `4-deploy.sh.template` to `4-deploy.sh` and replace `MY_BUCKET` in it with the name of an existing bucket.

     list-manager$ ./1-create-bucket.sh
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d